 Once at the bottom of the trail, make sure to check out the very cool abandoned train tunnel nearby in Lehigh Gorge State Park.
 To get there, simply walk across the bridge over the Lehigh River and turn left into the first parking lot.
 Climb a very small hill, and you’ll be at the entrance to the tunnel.

 Known as the Turn Hole Tunnel, it was used by the Lehigh and Susquehanna Railroad from 1866 until 1912.
 It was then used as a passing lane for trains until it was officially closed in 1956.
 The tunnel is nearly 500 feet long, and visitors are able to walk through it to see the view of the river from the far side.
-Note that it gets very dark in here and there are large rocks and railroad track on the ground, so use extreme caution walking through here.
+Note that it gets very dark in here and there are large rocks and railroad ties on the ground, so use extreme caution walking through here.

 Overall, the hike at Glen Onoko in Jim Thorpe, Pennsylvania, is one of the most amazing hikes in Pennsylvania.
 It’s also probably the most challenging hike I’ve done in PA that was along a real trail.
 While I firmly believe that it can be done with anyone in decent shape that brings the right footwear and mentality to this hike, it is important to understand that people die or get seriously injured in this gorge every year.